top of page

 About SOLA

 SOLA stands for Support of Old Lady Artists and was founded in 2016 to honor accomplished, yet under-recognized, mature women visual artists.
-We began in 2017 with one $1000 unrestricted cash award and increased the award to $5,000 each for four artists in 2022, one of which was specifically designated to highlight the career of a black, indigenous, or artist of color.
+The current SOLA Award includes a $5,000 unrestricted grant, a brief bio video, professional support and networking for five women artists in Washington.
+One award is specifically designated to highlight the career of a black, indigenous, or artist of color.
+Each SOLA Award is valued at $12,000 per artist.

 SOLA Leadership

-Since its inception in 2016, SOLA founder and artist, Ginny Ruffner asked, “What else can we do to recognize and support women for their persistence and dedication?”
-To answer that she started 2022 determined to do more and established a small, but mighty team of experienced women professionals in the arts to explore and shape SOLA’s growth alongside her.
+SOLA founder and artist, Ginny Ruffner, established a small, but mighty team of experienced women professionals in the arts to explore and shape SOLA’s growth alongside her.

 Nichole DeMent